automaate/GFX_sandbox/README.md

 | | Fixed coded generation failure in MHC for radial menu widget|
 | | Added Alpha Enable flag to HAL|

-- **Graphics Application Templates** - The following table provides the list of new MHC templates for use within MHC.
+- **Graphics Application Templates** - The following table provides the list of updates of templates for use within MHC.

 | Template | Description |
 | --- | --- |